 Lens performance varies according to aperture.
 Most lenses are sharpest 2 stops above the widest aperture, through to two stops below the smallest aperture.
 As the lens is stopped down towards the smallest aperture you start to lose sharpness due to diffraction.

-When comparing apertures you have to take into consideration depth of field.
-Depth of field is deeper at smaller apertures so, for example, at f16 most of a scene will be in focus with good performance in the corners.
+When comparing apertures you have to take into consideration depth-of-field.
+Depth-of-field is deeper at smaller apertures so, for example, at f16 most of a scene will be in focus with good performance in the corners.
 However, diffraction becomes a problem at smaller apertures, so although the image appears to be in focus throughout the frame, it’s sharpest point is not as sharp as the sharpest point of a photo of the same scene taken with a larger aperture.
-The photo taken at the larger aperture however, will not be in focus throughout the frame and will get increasingly soft in the corners as the depth of field gets shallower.
+The photo taken at the larger aperture however, will not be in focus throughout the frame as the depth of field gets shallower, and will get increasingly soft in the corners.
 So larger apertures will be very sharp in the centre but with noticeable vignetting, and smaller apertures will be sharp throughout the frame but not the sharpest possible due to diffraction.
 Note that maximum sharpness and maximum depth of field are therefore mutually exclusive.